 The BEI Committee relies on meeting minutes for documenting its activities and tracking its progress.
 Formal minutes will be taken at all Committee meetings, generally by the staff.
-These minutes are used to document the activities and formal votes of the Committee (without identification of individual names, except for abstentions due to Conflict of Interest).
+These minutes are used to document the activities and formal votes of the Committee (without identification of individual votes, except for abstentions due to Conflict of Interest).
+Minutes will reflect authors as necessary to properly document committee activities.
 Copies will be sent to all members of the Committee and the Board Liaison.